Ana Ivanovic: 2007: First Grand Slam final and entering the top 10

 At Wimbledon, Ivanovic defeated world No. 9 Nadia Petrova in the fourth round, and saved three match points to defeat Nicole Vaidišová in the quarterfinals.
 In the semifinals, three-time former Wimbledon champion Venus Williams defeated Ivanovic in two sets after Ivanovic had a break in the second set.

 A persistent knee injury sustained at Wimbledon caused Ivanovic to withdraw from Serbian Fed Cup competition against Slovakia and two lead-up events to the US Open.
 She returned to the tour at the East West Bank Classic in Carson, California, saving two match points in the semifinals with huge winner before defeating No. 3 Janković in three sets.
 In the final, Ivanovic defeated top-10 player Petrova to win the fourth singles title of her career, which raised her ranking to a career-high of world No. 4.

-In Ivanovic's first three matches at the US Open, she lost only ten games.
+In Ivanovic's first three matches at the US Open, she lost only 10 games.
 Venus Williams then eliminated her for the second consecutive time at a major.

 Ivanovic returned to Europe for three tournaments.
 At the Tier II Luxembourg Championships, Ivanovic qualified for the Tour Championships by virtue of reaching the semifinals.
-In the final, Ivanovic rallied from 3–6, 0–3 down to defeat Daniela Hantuchová in two hours and 25 minutes.
-This was her fifth career title.
+In the final, Ivanovic rallied from 3–6, 0–3 down to defeat Daniela Hantuchová, her third title of the season.
+It was her fifth career title.
 In the quarterfinals and semifinals she beat Tatiana Golovin and Vera Zvonareva.

 To end the year, Ivanovic played in the Sony Ericsson Championships in Madrid.
 Seeded 4th and assigned to the Red Group during the round-robin phase, she defeated world No. 2 Kuznetsova and then Hantuchová in straight sets.
 She qualified for the semifinals but Sharapova defeated Ivanovic in the final match of the round-robin stage.
 Because she finished second in her group, Ivanovic played world No. 1 Henin in the semifinals, in which the Belgian won in two sets.